 If you’ve always wanted kids, or never wanted kids, but haven’t ever sat down to parse out the reasons why you feel that way, it’s crucial to do so.
 "There are so many assumptions about having children," Janet Zinn, a New York City–based couples therapist, tells Bustle.
 "More often than not couples assume they will have children after marriage or, if not married, they believe it’s a way of solidifying the relationship.
 Sometimes we don’t know what we really want because we just do what we think is next on life's checklist,” she says.
 So, ask yourself, why do I want kids?
 Why don’t I want kids?

 And, Riemserma cautions, avoid the temptation to label your motivations as “good” or “bad.”
 Maybe, she explains, someone thinks they want children because they want someone to take care of them in their old age.
 That might give you pause to hear.
-However, if you probe a bit deeper, you might find out they just watched an elderly neighbor die in hospice with no one to visit them, and found that deeply traumatic.
+However, if you dig a bit deeper, you might find out they just watched an elderly neighbor pass away in hospice with no one to visit them, and found that deeply disturbing.
 If you were to push away or disregard that feeling, Riemserma says, that can create shame, but it doesn’t address the valid feelings around the issue.

 This isn’t about assessing which motivations are “good enough” to have children, but about truly understanding ourselves so that we have all the information we need to make a decision.
 Without this self-interrogation, “The person doesn't have the opportunity to come face to face with their real motivations.
 And so they are less able to step into that decision with eyes wide open fully acknowledging why they're making that choice,” she says.